 Stock options or other equity instruments to non-employees (including consultants) issued as consideration for goods or services received by us are accounted for based on the fair value of the equity instruments issued.
 The fair value of stock options is determined using the Black-Scholes option-pricing model.
-Historically, the Company periodically re-measured the fair value for non-qualified option grants recording an expense over the applicable vesting periods.
-However, in the third quarter of 2018, the Company early adopted ASU 2018-07.
 The Company calculates the fair value for non-qualified options as of the date of grant and expenses over the applicable vesting periods.